 Highlights: Agra - Visit Fatehpur Sikri & Bharatpur Bird Sanctuary.

 The tour starts with exploring the Bharatpur Bird Sanctuary followed by a road trip from Bharatpur to Jaipur – the majestically royal capital of Rajasthan.
 Jaipur is also called the pink city as most of the buildings and constructions are painted in pink, which denotes the shade of hospitality.
-While this part of Rajasthan is full of havellis and mahals, nothing matches up to the resplendence of the Maharaja City Palace.
+While this part of Rajasthan is full of havelis and mahals ( mansions and palaces), nothing matches up to the resplendence of the Maharaja City Palace.
 This breathtaking seven-storey bastion is a wonderful blend of Mughal-Rajput-European architectural style and embraces an interesting observatory, Jantar Mantar, which attracts mathematicians and astronomers from the corners of the globe.

 Highlights: Jaipur - Visit City Palace, Jantar Mantar & drive past Hawa Mahal.

 Today’s expedition starts with Amer Fort, the former capital of Jaipur and a magnificent site for the tourists.
 Constructed by Raja Man Singh, the palace is complete splendor glowing in marble and red sandstone.
 Larger than usual, the entire fortress is divided into four distinct sections each having a dedicated courtyard.
 Surajpol, the chief entrance of the palace, has a fascinating architecture studded with elegance and delicacy.
 Near the Ganesh gate, a temple stands with an idol of Goddess Sila Devi.